 Also, as a form of service, a temporary use can provide a combination of maintenance, experimentation, social service development, revitalisation and other benefits that transform vacancy from liability into asset.
 For the municipality it is an opportunity to identify community needs and give support to local initiatives to provide dynamics and revitalisation to areas in the city.
-For the private owners it gives them the chance to keep a property updated and to prevent it from degradation as well as a way to attract co-developers.
+For the private owners it gives them the chance to keep a 8. http://urbact.eu/Refill property updated and to prevent it from degradation as well as a way to attract co-developers.